Butter mochi is a classic Hawaiian treat made with coconut milk and mochiko (glutinous rice flour). All you have to do is mix and bake!

 Butter mochi was a great discovery for me when I “discovered” Hawaii via my now-husband.
 Butter mochi is another classic local style treat that is a hybrid of cultures.
 Now, don’t quote me on this, but I believe it’s a mix of Filipino bibingka and Japanese mochi.

 I learned today that bibingka is made out of cassava, which I have never used or eaten before.
 But, the similarity is the coconut.
 While Japanese recipes don’t tend to use coconut, this butter mochi has an entire can of coconut milk in it!
 It kind of adds a slightly tropical hint to it.
+In my opinion, this is the best butter mochi recipe.

 This recipe is ridiculously easy.
 You barely even have to measure anything, because you just dump a can of this, a can of that, and a box of mochiko.